parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_topic_constitutional.md

 {% docs is_topic_constitutional %}

+Boolean value.
 TRUE if topic concerns a constitution amendment.
+False otherwise.

 This applies only if: